PMPriyanka/project.demo/README.md

 # project.demo
-This is my first repository
+This is my first project.
+It is an Amazon clone made with (html & css).